broadinstitute/adapt/README.md

   * [adapt-seq-design](https://github.com/broadinstitute/adapt-seq-design): Predictive modeling library, datasets, training, and evaluation (applied to CRISPR-Cas13a).
   * [adapt-analysis](https://github.com/broadinstitute/adapt-analysis): Analysis of ADAPT's designs and benchmarking its computational performance, as well as miscellaneous analyses for the ADAPT paper.
   * [adapt-designs](https://github.com/broadinstitute/adapt-designs): Designs output by ADAPT, including all experimentally tested designs.
+  * [adapt-pipes](https://github.com/broadinstitute/adapt-pipes): Workflows for running ADAPT on the cloud, tailored for AWS.